Georgia Education Mentorship (GEM)

 - have a minimum GPA of 3.0

 - be able to take LEAD 2100: Georgia Education Mentorship during both the fall and spring semester of their participation

-- be able to participate in outside-the-classroom events and activities during both the fall and spring
+- be willing and able to participate in leadership and professional development events and activities throughout the year

 - complete an interview with the GEM Advisory Board